giantswarm/releases/announcements/2020-Week-27/azure.md

 [Azure v11.4.0](https://github.com/giantswarm/releases/tree/master/azure/v11.4.0) makes changes to NGINX IC and azure-operator.
 This **improves IP based security access control, increases concurrent connection capacity, and reduces latency.
 It also enables configurability of external traffic policy.**

+**Please read release notes carefully.** Manual actions are required after the upgrade and we recommend discussing cluster upgrades with your SE.

 **Optional Apps Releases**
 (Can be installed from App Catalogs)